RecklessApotheosis/documentation/securitypaper.md

 ## Node Operation

 As an explorative technology, Lightning also has a proposal system like Bitcoin’s BIPS, called BOLTs<sup>[vii](https://github.com/lightning/bolts)</sup> but unlike Bitcoin, lacks the rigorous demands for backward or cross-compatibility, and is considered (as a more experimental platform) acceptable to make big changes more rapidly.
 There are currently two main node servers used in the hobbyist & mid-sized node operation space: LND by Lightning Labs and CLN by Core Lightning.
 Additionally, there are more specialized Lightning implementations used by larger service providers and other more custom applications, examples of these would be LDK and Eclair.
 These Lightning implementations have minor inconsistencies in which BOLTs they implement, and the manner by which their supported BOLTs are implemented, causing interoperability issues at times.

-As an example, both LND and CLN support opening balanced channels, however, a balanced Lightning Channel cannot currently be opened between an LND-based server and a CLN-based sever.
+For example, both LND and CLN support opening balanced channels, however, a balanced Lightning Channel cannot currently be opened between an LND-based server and a CLN-based sever.
 Additionally, in a commercial node there are considerations for routing nodes (designed to provide liquidity to the network) and for custodial nodes (providing wallets for individual users).
 These considerations involve the installation of additional 3rd party software such as LNDg, balanceofsatoshis, LNBits, electrs plugins, etc. This additional software depends on Macaroons<sup>[viii](https://docs.lightning.engineering/the-lightning-network/lsat/macaroons)</sup> for authorizing varying levels of security access to wallet operations, a process which is proven secure.
 However, an inexperienced node operator may create a macaroon for a tool with excessive permissions granted.
 Likewise inexperienced node operators often opt to save the password to decrypt the node’s private key on disk so it unlocks on boot, and often fail to secure the filesystem sufficiently to protect against targeted attacks.

 The additional software installed to extend the functionality of the Lightning Node has its own dependencies and is often updated rapidly.
 Like all modern system administration, many depend on nodejs, npm, or docker hub, and pull in a considerable number of unvetted dependencies.
 Often, security update notices come through non-traditional avenues such as Twitter, Telegram, or Substack articles.
 When bugs are discovered, they are often 0-day exploited by the researcher, causing immediate issues with noderunners across the domain.
 To their credit, software developers stay on top of the technology, and push out updates within hours of issues being reported.
 Remediation however then becomes incumbent upon the node operator and failure to rapidly address the issue can result in node downtime, the force closure of channels, or the theoretical loss of funds by a sophisticated attack mechanism (the author is not aware of any such successful exploits as of the writing of this document).